-- 78. Sierra Leone's population is mostly youthful.
-Youth, that is, persons 15-35 years, account for about 33 percent of the country's population and represent about 67 percent of the economically active population of which 67 percent are unemployed.
-Our youth are untrained and lack the skills required in the job market. - Overcoming youth unemployment will be at 79. the centre of our fight against poverty and our efforts to consolidate peace.
+78. Mr Speaker, Sierra Leone's population is mostly youthful.
+Youth is persons 15-35 years, they account for about 33 percent of the country's population and represent about 67 percent of the economically active population of which 67 percent are unemployed.
+Our youth are untrained and lack the skills required in the job market.

+79. Mr Speaker, overcoming youth unemployment will be at the centre of our fight against poverty and our efforts to consolidate peace in this country.
 In the New Direction, the youth problem will not only receive our topmost priority, but will also be viewed as a human development and security challenge.
 It is our view that stimulating job creation requires a holistic approach.
 Our approach will be integrated and coherent.
-Specifically, in addition to scholarship scheme, my Government will (i) develop Technical and Vocational Education and Training (TVET) to provide technical skills to youth in areas relevant for the job market as earlier elaborated on Education and Training (ii) review the current design of the National Youth Service and support its implementation (iii) establish a special Youth Empowerment Fund to support youth engaged in small and medium scale entrepreneurial ventures

-(iv) promote youth engagement in agriculture through the provision of direct support in the form of finance, market information, technology and technical advice to youth (including agricultural graduates) to engage in commercial agriculture and agro-processing activities.
+Specifically, in addition to scholarship scheme, my Government will [i] develop Technical and Vocational Education and Training [TVET] to provide technical skills to youth in areas relevant for the job market as earlier elaborated on Education and Training [ii] review the current design of the National Youth Service and support its implementation [iii] establish a special Youth Empowerment Fund to support youth engaged in small and medium scale entrepreneurial ventures [iv] promote youth engagement in agriculture through the provision of direct support in the form of finance, market information, technology and technical advice to youth to engage in commercial agriculture and agro-processing activities.